 Injuries take a significant toll on the young.

-Injuries are a clear public health problem in Ohio for all ages.
+Injuries are a public health problem for all ages in Ohio.
 They are the leading cause of death for Ohioans ages 1 to 34 and the fifth-leading cause of death overall.
 Injuries, including suicide and homicide, cause more deaths of children and young adults from ages 1 through 34 than all other causes combined, including heart disease, stroke and cancer.

 Regardless of how the problem is measured, injury rises to the top of public health threats to children: